-New Food Service Rule and Regulations, Chapter 290-5-14 began Dec.
-1, 2007.
-Every establishment is inspected and will receive a letter and number grade.
-The purpose of making inspections is to determine compliance with the Rules of Department of Human Resources Public Health, Chapter 290-5-14 Food Service.
+Every eating establishment in the county is inspected and receives letter and number grade.
+The purpose of making inspections is to determine compliance with the Rules of Department Of Human Resources Public Health, Chapter 290-5-14 Food Service.
 The scores and grade are from inspections performed by environmentalist of Liberty County Environmental Health Department.
 The county manager of the Environmental Health Department is Linus R. Woodard.

 A show described as "a colorful passport to the world" is on display until January at the Hospice Savannah Art Gallery.

 BRUNSWICK - Physical movement is an effective way to relieve arthritis pain, according to the Arthritis Foundation.
 Yet arthritis often is one of the reasons people avoid physical activity.

 For the second year in a row, with the help from the community and partners, Bryan County Emergency Services raised awareness for breast cancer as well as $1,000 for a donation to Susan G. Komen of Coastal Georgia foundation.

 Why are young adult children emancipating so much later than they did in 1970, when the average age of male emancipation - independent living, paying one's own bills - was 21?